cdown/chrisdown.name/source/_posts/2014-01-06-trim-on-corsair-force-cssd-f120gb2.md

 ---
 layout: post
 title: TRIM on the Corsair Force CSSD-F120GB2
-description: How to get around TRIM issues on Linux with the CSSD-F120GB2.
 ---

 I experienced a few problems with TRIM on this drive: